As you know, an outdoor kitchen is a huge investment. You want it to last as long as possible.

 Concrete Block

 Also known as CMU (concrete masonry unit), this method is becoming less popular.
-However, it may still be a great fit for your backyard.
+However, it still deserves mention.

 We all know the traditional characteristics of concrete.
 It’s dense, heavy, and strong.
-As a result, concrete blocks hold up well in virtually any climate.
+Therefore, concrete blocks hold up well in virtually any climate.
 You don’t have to worry about corrosion or the concrete degrading.

 It’s also a non-combustible material… Making it a safer choice than wood!